allonyaron/quiz-rn-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+After cloning this repo, in the project directory, you can run:

 ### `npm install`